 Anomalies

 In this section, the user can report an anomaly detected on the network.
-As can be seen on the left of figure 4.6, anomalies can be distinguished by 5 types: voice, internet, coverage or other.
-Those categories have distinguished sub anomalies categories already described in section 3.4.
-At the right side of figure 4.6, it’s depicted a map that lets the user choose the location where the anomaly was detected by dragging the map.
+As can be seen on the left of figure 4.6, anomalies can be divided by 5 types: voice, internet, coverage and other.
+Those categories have sub categories already described in section 3.4.
+On the right side of figure 4.6, it’s depicted a map that lets the user choose the location where the anomaly was detected by dragging the map.
 This is useful if a user detects an anomaly, but just reports it after a certain time.
-This map will open by default on the actual location of the user.
+This map will open by default centered on the current location of the user.